George Anson's voyage around the world: Pacific crossing

 There was a small bark on the island, a boat built to carry beef back to Guam, which could perhaps hold 30 men and so in its present state was clearly inadequate.
 Not wishing to go to Guam where they would rot in prison, or worse, it was decided to lengthen and refit the bark and attempt the 2200 mi voyage to Macau.
 As work progressed, there were mounting concerns about the ability to fit all aboard, the lack of provisions that would keep on a long voyage and the lack of navigational instruments.
 Many privately expressed a preference to remain on the island preferring a secure, if lonely, existence to the prospect of perishing at sea.
 To everyone's astonishment, Centurion reappeared after 19 days causing even Anson to show emotion.
-The crew had battled heroically to keep her afloat contending with unlashed cannons rolling about, open gun ports allowing the ocean to surge in, the anchor dangling below and only having the mizen mast rigged, all the while dealing with the original leak in the hull.
+The crew had battled heroically to keep her afloat contending with unlashed cannons rolling about, open gun ports allowing the ocean to surge in, the anchor dangling below and only having the mizzenmast rigged, all the while dealing with the original leak in the hull.
 Gradually control was regained and the ship was able to sail upwind to regain Tinian.

 A few days later she was blown off again, this time with most of the men aboard and they were able to get back five days later.
 Although still not seaworthy, on 20 October, after taking on fresh water and fruit, Centurion set sail for Macau, arriving after some difficulties finding and then getting into port, on 11 November.
 The Portuguese had established the settlement in 1557 but in the years since, much of the European commercial activity had moved up the Pearl River to Canton.
 In both areas though, the Chinese maintained firm control, as Anson would soon learn to his frustration.
 His cause was not helped by his refusal to pay port charges in keeping with standard European practice at the time where merchant vessels were inspected and charged but visiting naval vessels were exempt.
 The Chinese drew no such distinction and as such considered the refusal as an attack on their sovereignty.
 The Portuguese governor of Macau said he could do nothing to help without instructions from the Chinese provincial chuntuck, or Viceroy, in Canton but when Anson hired a boat to take him there, the Chinese initially prevented him from boarding.
-On arrival, he was told to let the local merchants act as intermediaries but no progress was made after a waiting a month.
+On arrival, he was told to let the local merchants act as intermediaries but no progress was made after waiting a month.